HubSpot CRM pricing 2026: A complete breakdown & cost-saving tips

 Expert Verified

 So, you’re looking at HubSpot.
 It’s one of the biggest names out there for a reason, promising a single platform to get your marketing, sales, and service teams all on the same page.
-But then you look at the HubSpot CRM pricing page and… it can feel like you need a secret decoder ring to figure out what you'll actually end up paying.
+When you look at the HubSpot CRM pricing page, you'll see a wide range of options designed to meet different business needs.

 A screenshot of the HubSpot CRM pricing page, showing the different tiers and options available.